+To pass the course, you need to participate in the project work.
 Co-operating in projects is sometimes challenging.
-Group members may have different ambition level, different communication styles, or different expectations on each other, which can create conflicts.
+Group members may have different ambition level, different communication styles, or different expectations on each other, all of which can be a source of conflicts.
 One reason to work in projects in courses is to experience this and to learn how to resolve difficulties in a professional way.
 The project requirements and supervision are designed in part to help you to plan your project in a way so that problems are avoided.